-Using Cas9 in protein form provides benefits that include reduced off-target effects, immediate activity (no need to transcribe and/or translate), and controlled dosage.
-Aldevron gene editing nucleases are available in defined formulations and custom options, designed for multiple delivery methods, including electroporation, transfection, microinjection and whole animal applications.
+Using Cas9 in protein form provides many benefits, including reduced off-target effects, immediate activity (no need to transcribe and/or translate) and controlled dosage.
+Aldevron gene editing nucleases are available in defined formulations and can be custom-manufactured to meet your specific needs.
+Our enzymes are engineered to be used in a variety of applications including electroporation, transfection and microinjection.

 "The Aldevron reagent is of the highest quality and is utilized exclusively and extensively for our gene targeting experiments.
 The high concentration allows us to modify primary cells efficiently and also lets us use guide RNA transcripts that are generated with standard RNA bases.
 This is an important determinant as the need for specialized chemistries to protect the transcript requires extra time and money."

 - Mark Osborn, Ph.D.
 Minnesota Stem Cell Institute, University of Minnesota

 - Read Mark Osborn's blog post on the benefits of high-concentration Cas9

 "We saw high knockout efficiency of the engineered Cas9 varieties from Aldevron, compared with competitors we tested.
 The presence of the nuclear localization signal (NLS) increased the efficiency of gene editing, presumably by helping translocation of the Cas9 ribonuclearprotein to the nucleus.
 The high concentration of Aldevron’s formulation allows us to use the required amounts of protein without diluting it extensively with other reagents or cell media.
 Due to these reasons and the repeatability of results we obtain, we have been using Aldevron products for our research involving human gene editing requiring Cas9 protein."